MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 I have been practicing curiosity for years with the books I read.
 My topics are all over the place and I never feel guilty picking up a book unrelated to anything I do.
 In fact I feel good about that.
 Excited.
 And I have anecdotal evidence that it is indeed beneficial.
 Books inspire, motivate, challenge, and inform me (and much more).

-[The Artist's Way](https://www.goodreads.com/book/show/615570.The_Artist_s_Way) describes a method called The Artist Date that creatives can use to help fill up their creative wells.
-A Date for you and your inner artist.
+[The Artist's Way](https://www.goodreads.com/book/show/615570.The_Artist_s_Way) describes a method called The Artist Date that creatives can use to help fill up their inner creative wells.
+A date for you and your inner artist.
 Time set aside to do whatever we want, no strings attached.
 If this isn't a call for curiosity I don't know what is.
 Simply set time aside to be curious and soon you will see your creativity improve (and as we have seen, this theory is indeed backed by science).

-I was also reminded of a podcast I recently watched (I guess you watch a podcast if it has video also, or?) that had a short section about curiosity.
+I was also reminded of [a recent Rich Roll podcast](https://www.youtube.com/watch?v=wCdnh0FSigs&t=6862s) that had a short section about curiosity.
 This view was a much broader appreciation for curiosity.
 Not just as a simple tool to boost creativity or make office workers more profitable for corporations.
 Curiosity is more than that.
 So much so that I feel almost embarrassed to have questioned it.
 Curiosity is what makes life interesting.
 Makes it worth living even.
 There are so many wonders in this world.
 So many things to be awed by.
 But to experience any of this we need to be open and prepared to receive it.
 We need to give ourselves permission to look around and ask _why_.

 TODO: find podcast mentioned here and see if I have the correct interpretation of it